Skip to Content

 The cruise director will usually host a Q&A with the captain if the ship has one, if there are any celebrities on board they’ll also host the Q&A with them.

-There is a common misconception that the majority of a cruise director’s job is front-facing.
+There is a common misconception that the majority of a Cruise Director’s job is mostly interacting with the passengers.

-The front of house side of the job is such a small part of the role.
+The front-of-house side of the job is such a small part of the role.
 Take the theatre shows for example.
-You’re on the theater stage for either 30 seconds or 10 minutes depending on how much you talk and then you go off stage.
-You do loads of other stuff whilst the show’s happening you come back at the end of the show.
+You’re on the theatre stage for either 30 seconds or 10 minutes depending on how much you talk and then you go off stage.
+You do loads of other stuff whilst the show’s happening and you come back at the end of the show.

 Port Talk Saga River Cruise